 - Director: Prof. Errol D'Souza

-- Head of the Centre: Prof. Arvind Sahay
+- Chairperson: Prof. Arvind Sahay

 - Faculty representatives from IIMA: Prof. Errol D'Souza, Prof. Joshy Jacob